Elizabeth Willing Powel: Slavery and servitude

-The Powels maintained a substantial cadre of slaves as well as free and indentured servants.
+The Powels initially maintained a substantial cadre of slaves as well as free and indentured servants.
 Christ Church records indicate the marriage of a slave of "Mr. Powel" less than a year after the Powels' wedding in 1769.
 Their purchase of a slave in October 1773 for the price of £100 is also noted in local tax records.
 By 1790, the family no longer held slaves in their service, although their peers and neighbors continued to do so.
 According to existing records, the Powels took considerable care regarding their servants' welfare, including Elizabeth allowing for a number of them in her will once she became a widow.
 In one instance, she caused a dispute with the family of Alexander Wilcocks, by luring away their cook, Betty Smith, who was unhappy with the treatment of her employers.
 Powel concluded that Smith was ultimately a free woman and could make such decisions for herself.

 Although she was born and married into slave-owning families, Powel later strongly opposed the institution.
 Upon her death in 1830, she left a 20-year annuity of $100 to the Pennsylvania Abolition Society, along with a message to be included in their minutes, reading in part:

 I abhor slavery under any modification and consider the practice of holding our fellow creatures in bondage alike inconsistent with the principles of humanity and the free republic institutions ...
 I feel it to be the duty of every individual to cooperate by all honourable means in the abolition of slavery, and in the restoration of freedom to that important part of the family of mankind, which has so long groaned under oppression.

 Her opposition to slavery can be traced to at least 1814 when she began contemplating the bequest to the Abolition Society.
 She confided in her lawyer her hope that the end of slavery would be realized before the expiration of her bequest.